-- 1. Complete 16 core courses (same distribution as in the past) - Ten of the 16 core courses must be completed before the start of the seventh semester (senior year) of high school. - Seven of the 10 core courses must be English, math or natural or physical science. - 2.
+- 1. Complete 16 core courses (same distribution as in the past) - Six of the 16 core courses must be completed before the start of the seventh semester (senior year) of high school.
+The reduction from 10 core courses to 6 core courses is in response to students impacted by school closures due to COVID. - Seven of the 10 core courses must be English, math or natural or physical science. - 2.
 Have a minimum core-course grade-point average of 2.30; - Grades earned in the 10 courses required before the seventh semester are "locked in" for purposes of grade-point average calculation. - A repeat of any of the "locked in" courses will not be used to improve the grade-point average if the repeat occurs after the seventh semester begins. - 3.
-Meet the sliding scale of grade-point average and A.C.T./S.A.T. score; and - 4.
+Meet the sliding scale of grade-point average and ACT/SAT score; and - 4.
 Graduate from high school.

 Academic Redshirt: May receive athletics aid (scholarship) in the first year of enrollment and may practice in the first regular academic term (semester or quarter) but may not compete in the first year of enrollment.
-The student-athlete must successfully complete nine semester hours or eight quarter hours in the initial term at his/her college or university to continue to practice in the next term.
+The student-athlete must successfully complete nine semester CREDITS or eight quarter CREDITS in the initial term at his/her college or university to continue to practice in the next term.

 - 1. Complete the 16 core-course requirement; - 2.
 Have a minimum core-course grade-point average of 2.00; - 3.
-Meet the sliding scale of grade-point average and A.C.T./S.A.T. score; and - 4.
+Meet the sliding scale of grade-point average and ACT/SAT score; and - 4.
 Graduate from high school.